 Since the waning immunity, especially in the presence of new viral strains, warrants booster immunization, data on a third dose vaccine effectiveness (VE) are of great importance.
-The main aim of this study was to assess VE of the third dose of four different COVID-19 vaccines, namely BNT162b2 (Comirnaty, Pfizer-BioNTech, Tokyo, Japan), BBIBP-CorV (Vero Cell, Sinopharm Group Co.
-Ltd., Shanghai, China), Gam-COVID-Vac (Sputnik V, Gamaleya Institute, Moscow, Russia) and ChAdOx1-nCoV-19 (Vaxzevria, University of Oxford/AstraZeneca, Cambridge, United Kingdom), during Delta variant predominance in Serbia.
+The main aim of this study was to assess VE of a third dose of four different COVID-19 vaccines, namely BNT162b2 (Comirnaty®, Pfizer-BioNTech), BBIBP-CorV (Vero Cell®, Sinopharm), Gam-COVID-Vac (Sputnik V®, Gamaleya Institute) and ChAdOx1-nCoV-19 (Vaxzevria®, University of Oxford/AstraZeneca), during Delta variant predominance in Serbia.